portive/slate-plugin/docs/guides/01-getting-started.md

 ### Presets

 Presets are a great way to start with `slate-portive`.
-They are easy to setup and includes the features most people want like image resizing and an upload progress bar.
-Later, we'll show you how to create your own custom Elements or modify a Preset.
+They are easy to setup and includes the features most people want like image resizing and the upload progress bar.
+Later, we'll show you how to create your own custom images and attachments or modify a Preset.

-This Getting Started guide leads you through setting up `slate-portive` with two of the presets:
+This Getting Started guide leads you through setting up `slate-portive` with two presets:

 - `ImageBlock`: An image preset that is a `void` `block` that shows the image with drag resize controls and an upload progress bar
 - `AttachmentBlock`: An attachment preset that is a `void` `block` that shows the original filename, file size and an upload progress bar